 But it is the work of their younger brothers, Michele and Giuseppe precisely, the one even more noble.
 It seems that it was the latter, in fact, the true mind of the company, the great innovator, who patented, in the 1904, the technique of armed litociation.
 And it was under his magistery that the Peluso realized, above all, the mosaic floor of the Galleria Vittorio Emanuele II in Piazza Duomo in Milan.

 The chromatic refinement, the execution ability of Michele and Giuseppe Peluso and the richness of the iconographic repertoire - geometric, floral, natural, vegetal, with figures of anthropomorphic animals - make the floor mosaic of the Dimora a work of inestimable value.
 In one room you can see a unique detail, a decoration with floral motifs, where, at the center of the composition, the initials "R" and "C" stand out, that is Rocco Chillino, the original owner of the villa, married to Rosaria woman, which was dedicated and from which the original name derives (the effigies "Villa Rosaria" in fact can still be clearly noticed engraved on the exterior of the columns of the main entrance).

 In addition to the unique and sumptuous floors, we can observe some colorful frescoes made by Domenico Abbracciavento, originally from Bari.
 Initially these works decorated all the vaults of the Abode, while now only one remains, patiently restored and now alive as before, covering the full arched ceiling of the main hall on the first floor.
 In this enchanting setting is perfectly connected the white marble fireplace always by the work of the Peluso, representing a detailed and vital stage.

 Dimora Muratore is a truly unique place, always an integral part, witness and direct protagonist of the extraordinary history of the City of Lecce.

 Services: charming hotels, relais, events location in Salento

-Dimore Muratore he has used the entire ground floor a relais with three elegant and comfortable rooms and an exclusive suite with hammam, characterized by typical arch vaults.
+Dimore Muratore he has used the entire ground floor a relais with three elegant and comfortable rooms, of which an exclusive suite with hammam, characterized by typical arch vaults.